What is Anxiety and How to get help in San Diego?

 Are you living with constant dread or worry about something bad happening?
 Do small things send you down a path of emotionally spiraling?
 Anxiety is very common and can affect anyone at any time in life.
 Anxiety is an emotion where you feel fear, dread, worry or nervousness.
 Sometimes it can be in response to a situation that is stressful.
 Sometimes we know the cause and sometimes it can be difficult to find the cause.
 The good news is we can treat anxiety whether or not we know what is causing it.

 We all have stress or anxiety from time to time.
 Anxiety can be a normal and helpful reaction to life’s challenges.
 It is normal to feel anxiety from time to time when something big is happening.
-However when it starts to interfere with your life then it is becoming more problematic, and it may be time to seek help from an anxiety therapist.
-Anxiety can become a disorder when it interferes with your ability to function or perform in your job or school or and relationships or other daily activities.
+However, when OCD starts to interfere with your life, then it is becoming more problematic, and it may be time to seek help from an anxiety therapist.
+Anxiety can become a disorder when it interferes with your ability to function or perform in your job, school, relationships, or other daily activities.

 Anxiety is an adaptive emotion that can help us as humans survive and it is designed to keep you aware and ready to act should an immediate threat come around.
 Anxiety is believed to involve thinking and is future oriented.
 Anxiety is an increasingly common struggle.
 According to the National Institute of Mental Health (NIMH 2021) about 31 % of U.S. adults experience an anxiety disorder at some point in their lives.